junxit/us-congress-bills-112/metadata.md

 - 2011-11-14 — Placed on the House Calendar, Calendar No. 89.
 - 2011-11-14 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-282.
 - 2011-11-14 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-282.
+- 2011-11-16 — Considered as unfinished business. (consideration: CR H7691)
+- 2011-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 11/14/2011 H7416-7417)
+- 2011-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 11/14/2011 H7416-7417)